-Neglect is the persistent failure to meet a child's basic physical and/or emotional needs, which is likely to result in the serious impairment of the child's health or development.
+The persistent failure to meet a child's basic physical and/ or psychological need, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to:

-- provide adequate food, clothing and shelter (including exclusion from home or abandonment) - protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate care-givers) - ensure access to appropriate medical care or treatment
+- a.
+Provide adequate food, clothing and shelter (including exclusion from home and abandonment) - b.
+Protect a child from physical and emotional harm or danger. - c.
+Ensure adequate supervision (including the use of adequate care givers). - d.
+Ensure access to appropriate medical care or treatment.